YellowfinBI/JSON-java/README.md

 **[Click here if you just want the latest release jar file.](https://search.maven.org/remotecontent?filepath=org/json/json/20220924/json-20220924.jar)**

+# Yellowfin BI fork

+This fork of JSON-java includes a couple of changes that we rely on.

+## Include `null` values when serializing objects

+By default JSON-java will not serialize `null` properties on objects, instead omitting those properties from the resulting map.

+This fork adds an `includeNullValues` flag to the `JSONObject(Object)` and `JSONObject(Map)` constructors.
+When set to `true`, any properties returning a null value will be included in the resulting JSONObject.

+Note that this only applies at the top level object and will not affect other objects referenced in the properties or descendants.

+## Revert Enum handling to the original pre-2016 implementation

+Enum handling in JSON-java was changed in 2016 to be more consistent and to serialize Enums to their `name()` value.

+Originally, under some circumstances (e.g. Enum property on an Object) the Enum would have been wrapped in a JSONObject, serializing all of its fields.
+After the change, the default behavior is to serialize the Enum to a String containing its `name()` value.
+It is still possible to serialize an Enum to a JSONObject by explicitly wrapping it in a JSONObject.

+This fork reverts the Enum handling changes to how they were handled before 2016 to ensure backwards compatability while retaining all of the other updates done to the library.

 # Overview

 [JSON](http://www.JSON.org/) is a light-weight language-independent data interchange format.